Understanding Water Pressure

 Check Your Water Meter

 Turn off all water sources in your home and check your water meter.
-If the meter continues to move, you likely have a leak, potentially caused by high water pressure.
+If the meter continues to move, you likely have a leak.

 Inspect Your Home

-Regularly inspect your home for signs of leaks.
-Look for water stains, damp spots, and mould growth, which can all be signs of water pressure causing undetected leaks.
+Regularly inspect your home for water stains, damp spots, and mould growth.

 Preventing High Water Pressure